AdaptiveCpp/AdaptiveCpp/doc/accessor-variants.md

 As a consequence, accessors are, in general, not light-weight objects.
 Accessor bloat however is highly undesirable, because it can have significant negative performance impact in kernels dominated by register pressure.
 This is especially true since accessors are a primary mechanism to operate on data, and therefore tend to be used in the most computationally intensive parts of the kernel.

 In a compiler-based SYCL implementation, some of the information stored inside accessors can be stripped if it is not used.
-However, in a SYCL implementation that tries to minimize compiler engineering efforts such as Open SYCL, or even an entirely library-based implementation, this is very difficult or even impossible.
+However, in a SYCL implementation that tries to minimize compiler engineering efforts such as AdaptiveCpp, or even an entirely library-based implementation, this is very difficult or even impossible.

 But even in compiler-based SYCL implementations, information may be duplicated unnecessarily.
 Consider the following example: